Dunning management 101: Why it matters and key tactics for businesses

 • Empathetic tone: Understand that customers might be facing genuine financial difficulties.
 Showing empathy will help maintain good customer relationships and can lead to more successful payment negotiations.

-• Continuous improvement: Review and refine your dunning processes regularly, based on customer feedback and the success rate of your collections.
+• Continual improvement: Review and refine your dunning processes regularly, based on customer feedback and the success rate of your collections.
 This can involve updating communication templates, adjusting the timing of reminders, or changing your escalation processes.

 How to choose a dunning management software solution